keycloak/keycloak/examples/kerberos/README.md

 This will also automatically import the LDIF from `kerberos-example-users.ldif` of kerberos example into the LDAP server.
 Replace with your own LDIF file if you want different users.

 A bit more details about embedded Kerberos server in [Executing Tests](https://github.com/keycloak/keycloak/blob/master/docs/tests.md#kerberos-server).

+**WARNING**: ApacheDS kerberos server shouldn't be used in production.

 **7)** Configure browser (Firefox, Chrome or other) and enable SPNEGO authentication and credential delegation for `localhost` .